 Two Trainers, One Stolen Logo

 I once knew someone – we’ll call her Sally – who moved cross country after riding with a trainer – we’ll call her Mary – for years in Florida.
 Sally started to search for a new riding horse in her new home.
 She came across a horse on a horse sales website that interested her and went to the listed website to learn more about the horse and the person selling the horse.
 She was shocked at what she found.
 On the main page of the website was the logo for Mary’s barn!
 It was flipped, as if appearing in a mirror, but it was clearly the same logo.
 Sally knew that Mary’s brother had hand drawn the logo several years before.
 She immediately contacted Mary to tell her about the stolen logo.
-Mary was a highly-successful trainer so she said she wasn’t worried about it.
-She said that no one would confuse her training services with the trainer who had stolen the logo.
-Besides, Mary lived all the way across the country.
 Sally never pursued the horse that led her to the website.
 She figured if that trainer would steal a logo, what else would she do that was dishonest.
 Mary contacted an attorney and filed a trademark registration to protect her brand.

-Mary could have prevented these problems by registering the logo with United States Patent and Trademark Office (USPTO).
-The USPTO defines a trademark as a “word, phrase, symbol or design, or a combination of words, phrases, symbols, or designs, that identifies and distinguishes the source of the goods of one party from those of others.”
+The United States Patent and Trademark Office (USPTO) defines a trademark as a “word, phrase, symbol or design, or a combination of words, phrases, symbols, or designs, that identifies and distinguishes the source of the goods of one party from those of others.”
 If Mary had a registered trademark, then she could have had an attorney force the trainer to take it off her website, either through a cease-and-desist letter or a lawsuit.

 One of the main reasons for registering a trademark harkens back to horses and livestock.
 It relates to branding.
 You may have heard that you should brand your company.
 Branding your company is a way of identifying your business and setting you apart from your competition.
 Registering a trademark is an important part of branding.
 Why?
 Because one of the main issues the USPTO considers when determining if a trademark should be granted is whether it creates confusion in the marketplace.
 Let’s say you want to create a company that provides packages of natural supplements to horse owners.
 And you want to call it SmartyPak.
 Your chances of getting that trademark approved are slim to none Why?
 Because SmartPak, the supplement company, already has that name trademarked.
 Allowing for two similar trademarks would cause confusion in the marketplace.